bplmaps/lmec-main-site/content/articles/chinese-maritime-map.md

 date = 2021-11-16T07:00:00Z
-description = "A video tour through an intriguing \"pie chart\" maritime diagram for a ship in the South China Sea" image = "/uploads/2021-11-15/screen-shot-2021-11-15-at-3-30-24-pm.png" tags = ["guest post", "East Asia", "collections", "map chat", "MacLean Collection", "China"] title = "A Chinese Maritime Map of the Sea and Stars"
+description = "A video tour through an intriguing \"pie chart\" maritime diagram for a ship in the South China Sea" image = "/uploads/2021-11-15/screen-shot-2021-11-15-at-3-30-24-pm.png" tags = ["collections", "map chat", "MacLean Collection"] title = "A Chinese Maritime Map of the Sea and Stars"

 +++